Mason Jobst: Professional

 Prior to the start of the 2020–21 season, Jobst was placed on waivers by the Islanders.
 Later that year, he was traded to the New Jersey Devils alongside A.J.
 Greer, the Islanders’ 2021 first-round pick, and a conditional fourth-rounder in 2022 in exchange for Kyle Palmieri and Travis Zajac.
 Upon joining the team, Greer and Jobst joined the Devils' AHL team, the Binghamton Devils.
 At the conclusion of the season, Jobst signed a one-year AHL contract with the Rochester Americans, the primary affiliate to the Buffalo Sabres.

 In the following 2021–22 season, Jobst appeared in 26 regular season games with the Americans, posting 4 goals and 13 points.
 On March 28, 2022, Jobst was traded by Rochester to the San Jose Barracuda in exchange for Mark Alt.

 As a free agent after his brief tenure with the Barracuda, Jobst returned to the Rochester Americans in the off-season by signing a one-year AHL contract on July 14, 2022.

+On July 7, 2023, Jobst continued his tenure with the Americans in signing a one-year contract extension for the 2023–24 season.
+Responding with a career best offensive season, Jobst co-led the team in scoring with 22 goals and 50 points through 64 regular season games.

+On July 1, 2024, Jobst secured a NHL contract, signing a one-year, two-way contract to remain with the Sabres.
+On July 1, 2025, Jobst's contract with expired.
+He was not tendered a new deal by the Sabres organization and consequently left as an unrestricted free agent.